cdapio/cdap/cdap-docs/examples-manual/source/examples/web-analytics.rst

 Query the Unique Visitor Page Views
 ---------------------------------------
-Once the log data has been processed by the ``WebAnalyticsFlow``, we can explore the Dataset ``UniqueVisitCount`` with a SQL query.
-You can easily execute SQL queries against Datasets using the CDAP UI by simply selecting **Store** on the left sidebar, then clicking the **Explore** button on the right, and then selecting the **UniqueVisitCount**
+Once the log data has been processed by the ``WebAnalyticsFlow``, we can explore the dataset ``UniqueVisitCount`` with a SQL query.
+You can easily execute SQL queries against datasets using the CDAP UI by simply selecting **Store** on the left sidebar, then clicking the **Explore** button on the right, and then selecting the **UniqueVisitCount**
-Dataset:
+dataset:

 .. image:: ../_images/wa_explore_store.png
    :width: 8in

-You can then run SQL queries against the Dataset.
+You can then run SQL queries against the dataset.
 Let's try to find the top five IP addresses that visited the site by running a SQL query::

   SELECT * FROM dataset_uniquevisitcount ORDER BY value DESC LIMIT 5